 Armageddon and other famous movies showed the disasters that could occur when comets hit the Earth or came close to the planet.
-Those disasters ranged from end of the world situations to buildings catching on hire and oceans flooding.
+Those disasters ranged from end of the world situations to buildings catching on fire and oceans flooding.
 Astronomers often call comets dirty snowballs because they primarily consist of ice or snow mixed with debris.
 Comets can move through the atmosphere and even come close to the Earth without damaging it.
 This article will help you learn what comets are and the materials found in them, which you can share with others as you look at the stars.

 Parts of a Comet